Value Flows: Experiment details

 \subsection{Environments}

 We use OGBench~\citep{park2025ogbenchbenchmark} and D4RL~\citep{fu2021d4rldataset} benchmarks to perform experimental evaluations.
 OGBench is a benchmark for offline goal-conditioned reinforcement learning, with single-task variants for standard reward-maximizing RL algorithms.
 We choose the single-task variants for all domains in Table~\ref{tab:offline-eval}.
+Following prior work~\citep{park2024foundation}, we use the default task from each domain to tune hyperparameters.
 For locomotion tasks, the reward is either $-1$ or $0$, where $0$ indicates task completion.
 For manipulation tasks, the reward varies between $-n_{\text{task}}$ and $0$, depending on how many subtasks are complete.
+The datasets were collected by scripted non-Markovian policies that randomly interact with different objects in the environment.
+However, the successful completion of each task requires the agent to sequentially arrange those objects in a specific order (sequential reasoning), which is unseen in the dataset.
+Hence, the agent must be able to generalize across trajectories in the dataset and plan and sequentially combine learned manipulation skills (combinatorial generalization)~\citep{park2025ogbenchbenchmark}.
 We use the following datasets from OGBench for each domain.

 \begin{itemize} \item \texttt{cube-double-play-v0} \item \texttt{cube-triple-play-v0} \item \texttt{scene-play-v0} \item \texttt{puzzle-3x3-play-v0} \item \texttt{puzzle-4x4-play-v0} \item \texttt{visual-antmaze-medium-navigate-v0} \item \texttt{visual-antmaze-teleport-navigate-v0} \item \texttt{visual-scene-play-v0} \item \texttt{visual-puzzle-3x3-play-v0} \item \texttt{visual-cube-double-play-v0} \end{itemize}